dfinke/ImportExcel/README.md

 ```PowerShell
 Install-Module ImportExcel
 ```
-# New to Aug 14th
+# New to Aug 15h
+- NumberFormat in Export-Excel now sets the default for on a new / blank sheet; but [still] sets individual cells when adding to a sheet
 - Added support for timespans in Export excel ; set as elapsed hours, mins, secs [h]:mm:sss
 - In Export-Excel improved the catch-all handler for insering values to cope better with nested objects (#419) and reduce the number of parse operations
 - Added -Calculate switch to Export-Excel and Close-Excel Package; EPPlus needs formulas to OMIT the leading = sign so where formula is set it now strips a leading = sign